-Through a 2018 partnership with EcoVadis, a leading provider of sustainability, risk and performance ratings for global supply chains, we conducted assessments to suppliers with current sustainability practices including water, and offered support as needed to improve their performance.
+Through a partnership started in 2018 with EcoVadis, a leading provider of sustainability, risk and performance ratings for global supply chains, we conducted assessments to suppliers with current sustainability practices including water, and offered support as needed to improve their performance.
 This activity could be an opportunity for suppliers to confirm and improve their actions for preventing water-related issues further.
+We also use the WRI Aqueduct to analyze suppliers' water risks from time to time as needed.